How To Customise Your Cover Letter To Different Organisations

 You probably already know how to write a cover letter.
 But do you know you should customise your cover letter for each job application or company you are trying applying to?

 Even if you have an excellent CV, a customised cover letter serves as your elevator pitch.

 It demonstrates how your skills and experiences would be best suited for the organisation’s needs.

 How do you customise your cover letter when applying to different roles?

 Read on to find out!
 We even have cover letter examples at the end to guide your writing.

 What is a Cover Letter?

-If you already know how to write a basic cover letter, here’s the next step: tailoring your cover letter to the organisation and role you’re applying for.
+If you already know how to write a cover letter, take the next step: Tailoring your cover letter to the organisation and role you’re applying for.